 - Hotel Alta Las Palomas: Located in the “Beverly Hills of Costa Rica” this 4 star hotel has everything for a luxury stay: a stunning view of San Jose, valet parking, lounge and on site restaurant.
 Rooms start at $100 USD.

 San Jose has many great museums to learn about the history and culture of Costa Rica.
 Our favorites are the Jade Museum, Gold Museum and the National Museum.
+You can visit a museum in the morning after breakfast.

 Jade Museum: See the biggest display of American jade in the world at this new museum.
 There are over 7,000 pieces and artifacts.
 Located in the Plaza de la Democracia, free for kids under 10. $15 USD for foreigners, open Monday to Sunday 10 AM – 5 PM.